SAP-archive/teched2020-DEV268/exercises/ex2/README.md

 ## Create the Service Consumption Model

-In this step we will generate a so called Service Consumption Model.
+In this step we will generate a so called **Service Consumption Model**.
 This type of object takes an external interface description as its input.
-Currently *OData* and *SOAP* are supported.
-With the upcoming release 2011 it is planned to support Service Consumption Models for RFC based communication  as well.
+Currently *OData*, *SOAP* and *RFC* are supported.
 Based on the information found in the *$metadata* file or the *wsdl* file appropriate repository objects are generated (OData Client proxy or SOAP proxy objects).
+For RFC function modules the metadata file is created in the backend using the transaction *ACO_PROXY*.
-Using these objects you will be able to write ABAP code that lets you consume remote OData or SOAP services.
+Using these objects you will be able to write ABAP code that lets you consume remote OData services, SOAP services or RFC function modules.

 We start by creating a service consumption model for an OData service that provides demo product data.
 This service resides on the public SAP Gateway System ES5 and does not require any authentication